Gabriella439/bench/README.md

 ```$ nix-env -i bench```

 Once you've installed `bench` (either by download or installation via `stack` or Nix),
-you can begin benchmarking programs
+you can begin benchmarking programs:

 ```bash
 $ bench 'sleep 1'  # Don't forget to quote the command line